ornl-training/julia-intro/episodes/01_02_Using_the_REPL.md

 ---
 title: "Using the REPL"
-teaching: 18
+teaching: 20
-exercises: 2
+exercises: 5
 ---

 :::::: questions

 ## Questions

-  - "How to use the REPL?"
+  - How to use the REPL?

 ::::::